-Over the past 13 years, 77 Trainees have graduated with a PhD.
-39 students are currently in Training.
-The average time to degree of those who graduated was 5.78 years.
+Over the past 10 years, 59 Trainees graduated with a PhD.
+The average time to degree of those who graduated is 5.8 years.
+39 students are currently in training.

 Primarily research: The primary, although not necessarily the only, focus is the conduct or oversight of scientific research.